Smile-SA/X-Bi/README.md

 # X-BI

-X-BI is a platform allowing access, interaction and personalization of BI information for a better dashboard configuration.
+X-BI is a platform that allows access, interaction, and personalization of BI information for a better dashboard experience.

 ![presentation](public/img/documentation/presentation.gif)